opensorcerer20/quizapp/README.md

       -    [x] button style
     -   [x] arrows for cards
     -   [x] keyboard covering textbox
-    -   [ ] back up to storage
-        -   [ ] needed because with adding questions, files no longer have all questions
-    -   [ ] dismiss ios keyboard by touching screen ("expo ios hide keyboard")
+    -   [x] dismiss ios keyboard by touching screen ("expo ios hide keyboard")
     -   [ ] delete questions for a deck
     -   [ ] edit questions for a deck (using addquestion)
     -   [ ] education: make available for tablets